theGreatWhiteShark/lightning-keymap-mode/README.md

 # TODO

-- I'm in the process of creating a cheatsheet, which will give an overview about the different key bindings and their functions.
 - Some minor modes, like **flyspell** or **isearch**, add their own key bindings on top of the active keymap using [overlays](https://www.gnu.org/software/emacs/manual/html_node/elisp/Active-Keymaps.html#Active-Keymaps).
 These